kuldeepn/JS-Snnipets/HTML.md

 2. It uses SQL DB and application cache to store temporary data
 3. Allow JS to run in the background this is possible because of JS web worker API in HTML5
 4. It allows drag and drop effect

+# 2. What is !DOCTYPE ?

+`<!DOCTYPE html>` Document type tell the browser that which version of HTML being used in the page or any other markup language that is being used in the document.

+# 3. What are the elements & tags ?

+`HTML Tag:` Tags are the starting and ending part of an HTML element <b></b>

+`HTML Elements:` Elements enclosed the content in between the tags <b> This is the content </b>

+# 4. How to redirect to a particular section of a page using HTML?

+Using anchor tag `<a href="url">Home</a>`